-We understand the urgency of your situation.
-We know how important it is to resolve your water problems properly.
+We understand the urgency of your situation when it comes to damage caused by flooding, fire, and mold.
+We know how important it is to resolve your damaged areas properly.
 Kade Cleaning Systems is a licensed and certified full-service water damage, mold removal and emergency flood response company.
 As a family operated business in Kansas City we know the importance of putting you first.
 All the products we use are environmentally safe for animals and children.

 "My insurance agent recommended KADE for water damage remediation and they are GREAT!"